tedneward/Azgaarnoth/Classes/Mystic/Immortal.md

 ```
 def adaptivebody(npc):
     npc.bonusactions.append("***Psychic Focus: Adaptive Body.*** While focused on this discipline, you don’t need to eat, breathe, or sleep.
-To gain the benefits of a long rest, you can spend 8 hours engaged in light activity, rather than sleeping during any of it.")
+To gain the benefits of a long rest, you can spend 8 hours engaged in light activity, rather than sleeping during any of it.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Environmental Adaptation (2 psi).*** You or a creature you touch ignores the effects of extreme heat or cold (but not cold or fire damage) for the next hour.")